rousef42/root-parent/README.md

 # root-parent

 ## Description
-This repository is a convenience project and contains important base configuration settings and properties that other Project Symphony repositories require.
+This repository contains important base configuration settings and properties required by other Project Symphony repositories.

-It is included by default in every new Project Symphony repository.
-Configurations included but not limited to (see pom.xml):
+It is included by default in every new Project Symphony repository and includes (but is not limited to) the following configurations:
 - Maven AntRun
 - Java Code Coverage Library
 - Maven Docker